 Claire is a long-standing member of the University Language Centre and has coordinated and taught extensively on ULC courses.
 She has worked at universities and colleges in South-east Asia and Europe and has been an IELTS examiner, examiner trainer and administrator.
 She particularly enjoys teaching and supporting students’ writing.
 Claire holds degrees in languages, translation and interpreting, and management.
 Her spare time activities include DIY, swimming and yoga.

 Paul teaches General and Academic English, and IELTS Exam Preparation classes.
 He also has a degree in Fine Art, lectures on art and is a committed artist.

 Rob's first degree was in Environmental Biology.
-He has been with the ULC since 2009 and completed his MA TESOL at the University of Manchester in 2014.
-He teaches on a number of ULC programmes including in-sessional, Writing Enhancement for MSc Computer Scientists and Manchester Life & Culture (British Cultural Ethnography).
-He also teaches on Pre-sessional courses and has previously co-ordinated the large summer five-week Pre-sessional course.
+He has been with the ULC for over 10 years and completed his MA TESOL at the University of Manchester in 2014.
+He is now Senior Co-ordinator for the Language Centre's in-sessional courses, and teaches on a number of programmes helping current students with academic English.
+He has also taught and co-ordinated the summer Pre-sessional courses.
 He has conducted research into a number of the in-sessional programmes and presented some of his findings at a BALEAP (British Association of Lecturers in English for Academic Purposes) conference in 2016.
-He is now Senior Co-ordinator for the Language Centre's Insessional provision.

 Neil has a BSc in Computer Science and an MA in Applied Linguistics.
 He is a relative newcomer to the ULC having started work here in 2013.
 Before coming to the University, he worked in Turkey, Saudi Arabia, Cyprus, Libya and China as teacher, lecturer, and quality assurance and process manager.